ElektraInitiative/libelektra/doc/help/kdb-record.md

 ## COMMON PARAMETERS

-Most commands allow specification of the name of the session they should work against.
+Most commands allow specification of the name of the recording session they use.
 If no session name is provided, the active session will be used.

 Notable exceptions are the `start` and `resume` commands.